 If you’re not interested in completely renovating your home and taking down your drywall to install ballistic paneling or steel, then ballistic concrete might be a solid option.

-Ballistic concrete, also known as “BallistiCrete” is a type of protective coating that can actually be sprayed onto your existing walls.
+Ballistic concrete, also known as “BallistiCrete” is a type of protective coating that can actually be sprayed onto your existing wall or walls.

 BallistiCrete can be applied at a variety of thickness levels.
 As you can imagine, the thicker the coating, the more protection you get from bullets.
 It can protect you from all handgun bullets and most rifle rounds, even those that are designed to pierce through body armor.